hdngr/IntroToDataViz/README.md

 IntroToDataViz
 ==============

-Curriculum for a 16 week course, originally taught at Portland Code School July 2014.
+Curriculum for a 4 week seminar style course, originally taught at Portland Code School in the Fall of 2014.

 Current course offering can be found [here](#).